Australia’s health system funding is beginning to exhibit signs of stress.

 There may be a restriction placed on early superannuation draw-downs that could herald a funding crisis.

 In parallel with the above trend is the fact that health insurance/funds have been progressively not delivering a quality product, with poor value for the premiums paid.
+If you’ve purchased any of these, you may be eligible for a junk insurance refund.

 These entities have been manipulated by government and it would seem that cynical policies have taken away their ability to fund out of pocket expenses (including prescriptions) creating a flawed system, and one without universality.